-All directors are appointed for a specific term.
-All the executive directors and independent non-executive directors of the Company are engaged on a service contract/letter of appointment with the Company for a term of three years.
+All Directors are appointed for a specific term.
+All the executive Directors and independent non-executive Directors of the Company are engaged under a service contract/letter of appointment with the Company for a term of three years.

-According to the Company's Articles of Association (the "Articles of Association"), all directors of the Company are subject to retirement by rotation at least once every three years and are eligible for re-election at annual general meetings of the Company.
-Any new director appointed by the Board to fill a casual vacancy shall submit himself/herself for re-election by shareholders at the next general meeting and any new director appointed by the Board as an addition to the Board shall submit himself/herself for re-election by shareholders at the next following annual general meeting.
+According to the Company's Articles of Association (the "Articles of Association"), all Directors of the Company are subject to retirement by rotation at least once every three years and are eligible for re-election at annual general meetings of the Company.
+Any new Director appointed by the Board to fill a casual vacancy shall submit himself/herself for re-election by shareholders at the next general meeting and any new Director appointed by the Board as an addition to the Board shall submit himself/herself for re-election by shareholders at the next following annual general meeting.